RickStrahl/QfxToQboConverter/readme.md

 * Writes the file out as a QBO file
 * Opens the file in Quickbooks via Shell execution

+The utility uses a single self-contained file:

+* QfxToQboConverter.exe
+* requires .NET 4.5 or later

 To use the utility: